ProphetLamb/dhbw-pandoc-paper-template/index.md

 lot: true # Enable list of tables
 lof: true # Enable list of figures
-# lol: true # Enable list of listings
+# lol: true # Enable list of listings, not supported by prelude-pagemark-roman.
 loa: true # Enable list of acronyms
 ---